-- The next loopback option can be presented by pressing the MODE button, however, the previously activated loopback remains active until the SEL button is pressed, which activates the new loopback. - If neither button is pressed for a period of 30 seconds and no loopback is in effect, the manual loopback session terminates and the display returns to normal mode. - If any loopback is in effect, the 30-second time-out is inhibited.
-The active loopback and the manual loopback session continue until the loopback times out in accordance with the LBTO setting. - Only the SMJK loopback can exist with another network loopback at any given time.
-In general, it is preferable to have only one active loopback. - If there is an active loopback, pressing the MODE and SEL buttons for 3 or more seconds terminates any active loopback, ends the manual loopback session and returns the display to normal mode.
+- The next loopback option can be presented by pressing the MODE button; however, the previously activated loopback remains active until the SEL button is pressed, which activates the new loopback. - If neither button is pressed for a period of 30 seconds and no loopback is in effect, the manual loopback session terminates and the display returns to normal mode. - If any loopback is in effect, the 30-second time-out is inhibited.
+The active loopback and the manual loopback session continue until the loopback times out in accordance with the LBTO setting. - Only the SMJK loopback can exist with other network loopbacks at any given time. - If there is an active loopback, pressing the MODE and SEL buttons for 3 or more seconds terminates any active loopback, ends the manual loopback session and returns the display to normal mode.